Roasted Eggplant is the Key to Easy Prep

 Instructions

-- Preheat the oven to 425°F and put a pot of salted water on to boil for the pasta.
+- Preheat the oven to 425°F and bring a large pot of salted water to a boil.

-- Roast the eggplant for 12 to 15 minutes, or until it's tender and golden brown around the edges.
+- Toss the cubed eggplant with 2 tablespoons of olive oil, season lightly with salt and pepper, and spread in a single layer on two parchment-lined baking sheets.
+Roast for 12 to 15 minutes, until tender and golden brown around the edges.
 Remove from the oven and set aside.

-- While the eggplant is roasting, heat the remaining tablespoon of olive oil in a large pan over medium heat.
-Add the onion and sauté until soft and translucent (4 to 5 minutes), then add the garlic and continue cooking for 1 to 2 minutes longer.
+- While the eggplant roasts, heat the remaining tablespoon of olive oil in a large skillet over medium heat.
+Add the onion and cook until soft and translucent, about 4 to 5 minutes.
+Stir in the garlic and cook for 1 to 2 minutes more.

-- Once the sauce has been cooking for about 10 minutes, cook the pasta according to the package directions.
-Drain and return it to the pot, then add the sauce and combine well.
+- During the last 10 minutes of sauce cooking time, cook the pasta according to package directions.
+Drain and return it to the pot.

 - To serve, divide the pasta between 2 bowls, top with grated Romano cheese, a sprinkling of fresh basil and a little freshly ground black pepper.